 Born in 1972, Luben, Poland, Adam Martinakis spent his early childhood in Poland before moving on to Athens, Greece in 1982.
 After completing his studies at Technological Educational Institute of Athens, Faculty of Interior Architecture, Decorative Arts, and Industrial Design, he started experimenting with 3d computer generated visual art.
-For over a decade now his unique masterpieces have received critical acclaim and award of excellence including Excellence Abstract & Design award, EXPOSÉ 10 in 2012.
-He is also a three time winner of international art competition at Luxembourg, 2009, 2010 and 2011.
+For over a decade now his unique masterpieces have received critical acclaim and award for excellence including Excellence Abstract & Design award, EXPOSÉ 10 in 2012.
+He is also a three-time winner of an international art competition at Luxembourg, 2009, 2010 and 2011.
 He took time out of his busy schedule to share his opinions about his work and life in general.

-Everything is or can become a theme, the main question is how it will be presented, so that it has expressional and artistic interest.
+Everything is or can become a theme, the main question is how it will be presented so that it has expressional and artistic interest.
 My themes include a wide variety of human conditions and are chosen by what occupies my mind at the time.
 Sometimes, it just comes out at the time of experimentation along with the technique that I prefer to use.
 Themes and the way of presenting them, sometimes, are researched at the same time.

 What inspired you to take up this art form?

 I have been occupied with 3d for more than a decade.
 It has accompanied me at the beginning of my professional career with a great variety of projects covering architecture, interior design and industrial design.
 I have been an artistic spirit since I remember myself and implementing 3d into fine art expression was a great opportunity to explore new possibilities.
 In my opinion, 3d has not been much explored in the field of fine arts.
 For me, it is the ultimate art tool.